Explore additional resources of interest.

 - Saharinen P, et al. Nat Rev Drug Discov.
 2017;16:635–61

-- American Academy of Ophthalmology. https://eyewiki.org/Choroidal_Neovascularization%3A_OCT_Angiography_Findings [last accessed September 2020]
+- American Academy of Ophthalmology.
+Choroidal neovascularization: OCT angiography findings. https://eyewiki.org/Choroidal_Neovascularization%3A_OCT_Angiography_Findings [last accessed June 2022]

-- University of Michigan Kellogg Eye Institute. http://kellogg.umich.edu/theeyeshaveit/opticfundus/retinal_neovascularization.html [last accessed September 2020]
+- University of Michigan Kellogg Eye Institute.
+Retinal vascularization. http://kellogg.umich.edu/theeyeshaveit/opticfundus/retinal_neovascularization.html [last accessed June 2022]